-- "Unable to Install ZENworks Agent on Windows Managed Device" on page 182 - "Unable to Update ZENworks Agent on OES Devices" on page 182 - "ZENworks Agent On the Primary Server Is Unable to Register" on page 182 - "Delay while retrieving ZENworks Agent status" on page 183 - "SNMP discovery detects the latest Windows operating system as Windows 8.1" on page 183 - "Device reconciliation fails with invalid authentication" on page 183 - "If ZENworks Agent is installed on SLE12 after running the SuSEfirewall start command then ZENworks Agent fails to communicate with the ZENworks Server" on page 183 - "An error occurs while installing the ZENworks Agent through a deployment task" on page 184 - "Manual installation of the ZENworks Agent hangs with the status as starting" on page 184 - "NMAP discovery does not run from a Windows Primary Server that has NMAP installed" on page 185 - "How do I enable debug logging?" on page 185 - "Where do I find the PreAgent log files?" on page 185 - "Refreshing the Deployment page causes the discovery tasks to be repeated" on page 185 - "Orphaned and deleted files are not cleaned up from a deployment task that uses a proxy" on page 186 - "Discovery task remains in a pending state if it has a large IP address range" on page 186 - "The device that has the ZENworks Agent installed is not registered in the Management Zone" on page 187 - "Windows XP devices on which ZENworks 11.x Agents are installed cannot be registered to a ZENworks Management Zone" on page 187 - "Unable to remove or uninstall a registered Macintosh device from the Management Zone" on page 188 - "ZENworks Agent installation fails because of a ZENPreAgent and ZPA\Ifacetype initialization exception" on page 188 - "After installing the ZENworks Agent, you cannot find the /opt directory in the Mac OS X Finder" on page 189 - "ZENworks Agent installation fails on a Mac OS X Lion (version 10.7) device or later" on page 189 - "Push deployment fails on a WinXP device with a generic error message" on page 189 - "Agent Installation is incomplete" on page 189
+- "Delay while retrieving ZENworks Agent status" on page HIDDEN - "SNMP discovery detects the latest Windows operating system as Windows 8.1" on page HIDDEN - "Device reconciliation fails with invalid authentication" on page HIDDEN - "If ZENworks Agent is installed on SLE12 after running the SuSEfirewall start command then ZENworks Agent fails to communicate with the ZENworks Server" on page HIDDEN - "An error occurs while installing the ZENworks Agent through a deployment task" on page HIDDEN - "Manual installation of the ZENworks Agent hangs with the status as starting" on page HIDDEN - "NMAP discovery does not run from a Windows Primary Server that has NMAP installed" on page HIDDEN - "How do I enable debug logging?" on page HIDDEN - "Where do I find the PreAgent log files?" on page HIDDEN - "Refreshing the Deployment page causes the discovery tasks to be repeated" on page HIDDEN - "Orphaned and deleted files are not cleaned up from a deployment task that uses a proxy" on page HIDDEN - "Discovery task remains in a pending state if it has a large IP address range" on page HIDDEN - "The device that has the ZENworks Agent installed is not registered in the Management Zone" on page HIDDEN - "Windows XP devices on which ZENworks 11.x Agents are installed cannot be registered to a ZENworks Management Zone" on page HIDDEN - "Unable to remove or uninstall a registered Macintosh device from the Management Zone" on page HIDDEN - "ZENworks Agent installation fails because of a ZENPreAgent and ZPA\Ifacetype initialization exception" on page HIDDEN - "After installing the ZENworks Agent, you cannot find the /opt directory in the Mac OS X Finder" on page HIDDEN - "ZENworks Agent installation fails on a Mac OS X Lion (version 10.7) device or later" on page HIDDEN - "Push deployment fails on a WinXP device with a generic error message" on page HIDDEN - "Agent Installation is incomplete" on page HIDDEN - "ZENworks Agent does not work if Macintosh device is upgraded from 10.8 to 10.9" on page HIDDEN

-- "ZENworks Agent does not work if Macintosh device is upgraded from 10.8 to 10.9" on page 190 - "ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device" on page 190 - "Unable to install ZENworks Agent on Windows 2012 Server R2" on page 190 - "Duplicate Device Objects are created when Device Authentication fails during Reconciliation" on page 191 - "When a Mac patch policy bundle fails, the xauth messages that are launched are not terminated" on page 191 - "Effective location settings on the managed devices do not work after clearing the cache and refreshing the managed devices" on page 191 - "Device Serial Number not getting updated on the Device Summary Page" on page 191 - "ZCC displays lost and retired devices in the Devices Logged Into list" on page 192 - "An error was displayed when you try to re-enroll a ZENworks agent" on page 192
+- "ZENworks Agent installation fails when the Windows Imaging Component is not installed on the device" on page HIDDEN - "Unable to install ZENworks Agent on Windows 2012 Server R2" on page HIDDEN - "Duplicate Device Objects are created when Device Authentication fails during Reconciliation" on page HIDDEN - "When a Mac patch policy bundle fails, the xauth messages that are launched are not terminated" on page HIDDEN - "Effective location settings on the managed devices do not work after clearing the cache and refreshing the managed devices" on page HIDDEN - "Device Serial Number not getting updated on the Device Summary Page" on page HIDDEN - "ZCC displays lost and retired devices in the Devices Logged Into list" on page HIDDEN